romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-During the execution of a Docker container action in a GitHub Actions workflow, you receive an error related to environment variables not being passed correctly.
+Q: During the execution of a Docker container action in a GitHub Actions workflow, you receive an error related to environment variables not being passed correctly.
 Which of the following steps is most likely to resolve the issue?
 <details><summary>Show the answer</summary><p>

 - **Add the missing environment variables to the workflow's env section**